lgonzalezrouco/pti/p1_cgi/README.md

 In order to keep the rentals data (to be able to list them) you will need to save the data to the disk.
 A single text file where each line represents a rental will be enough (though not in a real scenario).

+NOTE: Files carrental_home.html, carrental_form_new.html and carrental_form_list.html show a possible user interface.
+It's not compulsory to use these files within the solution (you may generate the forms dynamically from the CGIs).

 ###2.1 Directory structure

 There are several ways to solve the problem and you are free to choose the one you prefer.
 A simple approach would be to program two CGIs: